Office of the Superintendent of Financial Institutions

 Table 2.4b shows the method and assumption changes in other contract liabilities.

-Section B.3 of the AAR is expected to document the asset segment and product line details of the valuation of the policy liabilities.
+Section B.3 of the AAR should document the asset segment and product line details of the valuation of the policy liabilities.
 This section of the AAR must follow the same order, and show the same combination of asset segments and product lines, as is shown in Summary Table 2.1.
 Thus, this section must follow the same cascade of company/country/asset segment/product.

 The amounts disclosed in this section (each asset segment and the related products) must correspond to those shown in Summary Table 2.1.